ErpNetDocs/dev/web-client/registered-panels.md

 ### Entity header panels

-The main object panel uses the repository-qualified `Header` name:
+The main object panel displays the current entity object and its primary fields.
+It is the main form area for editing or viewing the entity and uses the repository- qualified `Header` name:

 ```text
 Crm.Sales.SalesOrders.Header